Qualifications and Experience

 My sessions are un-rushed and personal and I never treat more than one person at a time.
-You won't be left with a machine on while I rush next-door to see someone else.
-I like to leave a gap between my appointments so that you don't have to wait if I'm running late and to avoid rushing from one person to the next.
-I also find that seeing too many people in a day isn't good for me or my patients.
-An exhausted physio can't be an effective physio.
+You won’t be left with a machine on while I rush next-door to see someone else.
+I also find that seeing too many people in a day isn’t good for me or my patients.
+An exhausted physio can’t be an effective physio.

-If I am unable to help you, e.g. if you need to see a specialist or be sent for x-rays before I treat you, I will gladly refer you on to the appropriate person and won't charge you for the session.
+If I am unable to help you, e.g. if you need to see a specialist or be sent for x-rays before I treat you, I will gladly refer you on to the appropriate person.

 I have been involved in sport all my life.
-I was a competitive rhythmic gymnast until a knee injury forced me into "retirement" at the end of Matric.
-I currently compete in CrossFit so have to carefully balance the demands of work and training.
-I train with Mark Lubbe at Red X CrossFit
+I was a competitive rhythmic gymnast until a knee injury forced me into “retirement” at the end of Matric.
+I competed in CrossFit until the birth of my son in 2019.
+I’m looking forward to getting back to competitive sport once he’s a bit older!

 I know what it feels like to be injured - not just the physical discomfort but the mental and emotional toll it can take.
 I’ve been on the receiving end of physio more times than I’d like to admit and know how frustrating it can be to be a patient, especially when you’re told to “just rest”.
 I know that fitting physio homework into your day can seem impossible - there just isn’t enough time.
 This is where working together becomes vital in order to modify or substitute your activities and to develop practical and time-efficient home exercise programs that you will actually have time to do.